 2. Put up a Sign at your Welcome Desk

 The most important time to tell visitors about your app is when they are buying tickets or entering the premises.
 We recommend putting a small sign that tells them to download your app with the app store badges and a short description.
 You can also include an image or screenshot of the app so visitors can get a sneak peek before downloading it.

 There is nothing worse than a visitor asking your staff about the app and receiving a response of ‘I don’t know’ or ‘I can’t help you.’
 So make sure your staff knows how to take a visitor’s phone, open the app store on the device, search for your app and download it.
 Your staff will also be very valuable in telling visitors about the app so make sure they are familiar with it and can explain the virtues to your visitors.
 If your app contains push notifications or GPS triggers, your staff should know to tell visitors to ‘allow location information’ and ‘allow notifications’ when they first open the app so that they can get the full benefit of these features.

 4. Post about your App on Social Media

 Mention your app on social media – Facebook, Twitter, Pinterest, SnapChat- whatever your preferred methods to reach your visitors.
 Always state the name of the app, short description and include a link to the app store or a blog post about the app on your website for more information (more on that below).

 5. Ask for Reviews

-A few positive reviews on the app store will encourage more people to download your app and enjoy your content.
-So, don’t be shy about asking visitors to take a minute to review your app on the app store or google play.
+A few positive reviews on the App store and Google play will encourage more people to download your app and enjoy your content.
+So, don’t be shy about asking visitors to take a minute to review your app on the App store or Google play.
 You can include a small blurb such as ‘Love our app?
-Leave a review on the app store!’ on your website, welcome sign or in your social media posts.
+Leave a review on the App store!’ on your website, welcome sign or in your social media posts.